somebodyhuman/kubicluster/README.md

 # kubicluster

 kubicluster is a bash script collection that helps you setup a kubernetes cluster inside virtual machines from scratch.
 It's predominant purpose is to help you to learn the ins and outs of kubernetes.
-You might also use it to use it as an inspirational basis to (semi)-automate your kubernetes cluster management.
+You might also use it as an inspirational basis to (semi)-automate your kubernetes cluster management.

 If you are looking for a more sophisticated, production-ready approach, checkout https://github.com/kubernetes-sigs/kubespray or use kubeadm.